TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 actions.
 The experience gained in this manner distinguishes demonstrated skill from demonstrated competency.

-▩ = Skilled – You are formally trained in this area.
-Some equipment, weapons, and actions require professional training to use them.

-- If you are attempting something that requires formal skill in an area and you do not have any, you take a DM-1 to the Characteristic and a DM-1 to the Aspect in question when rolling the skill.
-- If you are formally trained in a skill, you can also use the skill under other aspects and characteristics.

-EXAMPLE: You come across a leather sling.
-You want to know the religious significance of a religious sling being carried by the guards at your local temple.
-Your character is physicall very weak, but is an Adept following in the traditions of the Martial Arts Mystic.

-- You have a Mystical (Aspect) of 2
-- You have a Faith (Characteristic) of 2
-- You have a Adept (Knowledge Area) of 2
-- You have a Theurgy (Local Religions) of unskilled.
-- You have a Fitness (Aspect) of -2
-- You have a Muscle (Characteristic) of -1
-- You have a Ranged Combat (Knowledge Area) of 1 and you are skilled in it.

-So you roll:
-- 2 (Mystical Aspect) + 2 (Faith Characteristic) + 1 (Ranged Combat Knowledge Area) = DM+5 versus
-- -2 (Fitness Aspect) + -2 (Muscle Characteristic) + 1 (Ranged Combat Knowledge Areas) = DM-3

-You can roll this because you are to get this answer even though you have no formal training in the gods of your religion, which would be Theurgy.

-▣ = Competent – You have experiences of being successful at this level.
-However, you have not had formal training at this level.
-You may only use the Aspects and Characteristics associated with this Knowledge Area at this level.
-Remember, some equipment, weapons, and actions require professional training to use them.

-▢ = Unskilled - You have no Experience and you are not Skilled.
-Does not contribute to Total.

-☒ = Damaged - Skilled, but Damaged.
-Does not contribute to Total.

 | Aspect    | 4 3 2 1 - | +1 2 3 4 | Characteristic | 4 3 2 1 - | +1 2 3 4 | Knowledge Areas   | +1 2 3 4 | Total |
 |-----------|-----------|----------|----------------|-----------|----------|-------------------|----------|-------|
 | Fitness   | □ □ □ □   | □ □ □ □  | Muscle         | □ □ □ □   | □ □ □ □  | Ranged            | □ □ □ □  |       |